 Best SMB web hosting

-Every business needs a website, but finding the right website hosting package isn't always easy.
+Every business needs a website, but finding the right web hosting package isn't always easy.
 Many plans are targeted primarily at home users, and don't have the power that businesses need.

 Take email, for instance.
 We've seen hosting plans offer as few as five email addresses for a website, and with inboxes limited to a few hundred megabytes, that’s potentially a major issue for any business.
 Be sure to check out the email specs of any hosting plan before you sign up.